codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 Set [WebDriver timeouts][20] in realtime.

--   _Appium_: supported only for web testing.
 Timeouts are expected to be passed as object:

 ```js
 I.defineTimeout({ script: 5000 });